The Wachowskis crave complexity. David Mitchell gave them the fix they needed with his novel Cloud Atlas.

 Given that there is no real connection between the six stories, the central question for a critic becomes, would any of the stories stand up on their own?
 Do they become any better when linked by the gossamer thin rope of reincarnation?

 The answer has to be no to both questions.
 I strongly suspect that the Wachowskis may have looked very closely at the futuristic sci-fi tale of Somni the replicant girl as a possible stand-alone subject.
 But they would have decided that it is nothing like strong enough to stand unaided.
 It would have been compared very unfavourably with The Matrix.
 And even more unfavourably with Ridley Scott’s seminal Blade Runner of 1982 – thirty years earlier.
 Cloud Atlas the novel is no Do Androids Dream of Electric Sheep.

 To compensate for the weakness of the individual stories, the directors have been lured into the two biggest mistakes of the film: using tropes with which we are already familiar from other successful books or films, and relying on special effects to paper over the cracks.

 Sometimes, these devices are no more than a nod to a reference source like the cityscape from Blade Runner.
-Sometimes, they are original ideas lifted wholesale such as the decapitating explosive neck band from Asimov’s Foundation and Empire trilogy.
+Sometimes, they are original ideas lifted wholesale such as the decapitating explosive neck band from Asimov’s Foundation and Empire series.

 Eagle-eyed audiences will spot borrowings from Gattaca, Blade Runner, Soylent Green, Planet of the Apes.
 The China Syndrome and One flew Over the Cuckoos Nest, complete with a tyrannical Nurse Ratched.